An explicit mean-covariance parameterization for multivariate response linear regression: Simulation studies

-When $\lambda {\rm Pen}(\beta)$ is replaced by $ \sum_{j=1}^q \lambda_j {\rm Pen}(\beta_{\cdot, j})$, the estimator in \eqref{eq:CoCo_criterion} is equivalent to performing $q$ separate convex-conditioned lasso estimation problems.
-The estimator in \eqref{eq:CoCo_criterion} would not be equivalent to $q$ separate estimators if only one tuning parameter were used for all $q$ regressions, or any of the penalties from Table 1 other than the $L_1$-norm was used.
+where $\rho = n^{-1} X'Y$, which can be solved using penalized least squares.
+When $\lambda {\rm Pen}(\beta)$ is replaced by $ \sum_{j=1}^q \lambda_j {\rm Pen}(\beta_{\cdot, j})$, the estimator in \eqref{cc_lasso} is equivalent to performing $q$ separate convex-conditioned lasso estimation problems.
+The estimator in \eqref{cc_lasso} would not be equivalent to $q$ separate estimators if only one tuning parameter were used for all $q$ regressions, or any of the penalties from Table 1 of the Supplementary Material other than the $L_1$ norm was used.
+We now formally state the competitors we consider:

+-- \texttt{CoCo-1}: The estimator defined in \eqref{cc_lasso} with $\lambda {\rm Pen}(\beta) = \lambda |\beta|_1$ and $\lambda$ chosen by five-fold cross-validation, using the modified cross-validation procedure (averaged over the $q$ responses) proposed in \citet{datta2017cocolasso}.
+We treat the value of $\sigma_{*u}^2$ as known.